EGhost98/Weather-Forecast/README.md

 5. **Caching and Data Expiration**: The app employs a caching mechanism to store weather data locally.
 It checks the freshness of the data using a timestamp and expires the data after a configurable time interval, ensuring up-to-date weather information.

 6. **Unit Testing and Test Coverage**: The project includes a comprehensive set of unit tests and integration tests to validate the functionality of different components, such as forms, models, views, and templates.
 This ensures reliable and robust code behavior.

+7. **Download Raw Weather Data**: Users can download the raw JSON data fetched from the OpenWeatherMap API.
+This feature allows users to access the original weather data and use it for further analysis or processing.

 These special features collectively enhance the Weathercast app by providing accurate weather forecasting, customization options, integration with external APIs, and an improved user interface.
 They contribute to an enhanced user experience and make the app more versatile and reliable.